M.S. in Tropical Conservation Biology and Environmental Science

 Semester 3 (Fall)

-You will complete your internship responsibilities, the fourth internship course, one or two electives, and, if necessary, data analysis and writing.
+You will complete your internship responsibilities, the fourth internship course, two electives, and, if necessary, data analysis and writing.

 Semester 4 (Spring)